openopus/openopus-core-api/README.md

 Now a set of REST endpoints will be define on `/the_base_extension/the_user_route` with query parameters restricted to `name`.

 Additionally, a set of analogous GraphQL endpoints will be defined on `/graphql`.
-These can be inspected on development by navigating to `/graphiql`
+In development, these can be inspected on development by navigating to `/graphiql`.

 ## Installation